ahdinosaur/bitcoin101/src/slides/money/fiat.md

 # Fiat ("Fake")

-Instead of being a substitute for real money, banks began to simple declare by government decree that the placeholders have value, thus becoming fiat.
+Instead of having value as a commodity placeholder, banks declare by government decree that the paper has value.

 <img alt="picture of US dollar" src="images/fiat.jpg" width="600px" />